Contents:

 07.03.06 Candidacy & Qualifying Exam – PhD

-No student is considered a candidate for the Doctor of Philosophy degree until he or she has:
+No student is considered a candidate for the Doctor of Philosophy degree until they have:

 2. Passed the qualifying examination, and

-3. Demonstrated to the advisors and the Graduate Research Committee that he or she has a broad and competent command of the chosen major and minor fields and is fully prepared to undertake the writing of a dissertation.
+3. Demonstrated to the advisors and the Graduate Research Committee that they have a broad and competent command of the chosen major and minor fields and are fully prepared to undertake the writing of a dissertation.

-If a student fails the qualifying examination, she or he may not retake it until five calendar months have elapsed.
-The exam may only be taken a third time with the permission of the Graduate Research Committee.
+If a student fails the qualifying examination, they may not retake it until five calendar months have elapsed.
+The exam may only be taken up to three times with the permission of the Graduate Research Committee.

 [back to top]